 - a) Equipment capable of receiving direct transfer trip (DTT) from the LIPA substation and tripping the interconnection breaker shall be installed at the DER facility.
 A dedicated leased Digital T1 Circuit (Preferably on fiber transport) point to point communication circuit (B8ZS line coding with ESF) and RJ-48C jack with a full (1.544 Mbps, unchannelized) to be used for connecting RFL transfer trip equipment.
 If any part of T1 circuit is over metallic wires, that part of the circuit must be Type 4 with Class A SPO and no repeaters.
 This leased line shall be ordered and paid for by DER owner.
-This communication circuit is separate from the SCADA communication circuit specified in Section 8.5.7. - b) The DTT receiving equipment shall provide six outputs: four trip outputs, one LOP alarm output and one communication failure output.
-Both of the trip outputs shall trip the interconnection breaker directly or through the lockout relay.
-DTT cannot trip the interconnection breaker through the utility grade protective relay. - c) When SCADA is required, the remaining trip outputs of the DTT equipment shall be wired to the RTU to provide DTT trip indication.
-The LOP alarm and communication failure outputs shall also be wired to the RTU. - d) The DTT equipment shall be mounted indoors or in an environmentally controlled outdoor enclosure. - e) The DER interconnection breaker shall not be closed, or remain closed, if the DTT system or associated lease line is out of service.
+This communication circuit is separate from the SCADA communication circuit specified in Section 8.5.7. - b) The DTT receiving equipment shall provide four-six outputs: two-four-trip outputs, one <a href="mailto:mailto - c) When SCADA is required, the second-remaining trip outputs of the DTT equipment shall be wired to the RTU to provide DTT trip indication.
+The major LOP alarm and communication failure outputs shall also be wired to the RTU. - d) The DTT equipment shall be mounted indoors or in an environmentally controlled outdoor enclosure. - e) The DER interconnection breaker shall not be closed, or remain closed, if the DTT system or associated lease line is out of service.
 DTT communication failure alarm does not need to trip the interconnect breaker or the DER source.

 Specifications for transfer trip terminal equipment and associated transfer trip communication channel will be provided by PSEG Long Island.
+All costs associated with purchasing, engineering and installing DTT equipment at LIPA's substation shall be paid for by DER owner.